 This article is a great introduction to index fund investing: These Five Index Funds Are All You Need.

-To provide a deeper understanding of the stock and bond markets, the following are investment books written for kids:
+To give kids a deeper understanding of the stock and bond markets, the following investment books are written for kids:

 Don’t put off retirement savings

 Learning the basics of investing is half the story when it comes to saving for retirement.
 Another valuable lesson to pass on to kids is that the sooner they start saving, the less they will have to set aside over their lifetime.